Profile information

 Description

-We are a family of 4 living and working on a smallholding in West Wales.
+We are a family of 4, living and working on a smallholding in West Wales.
+The farm has been our home for 19 years, our youngest family member is 16.

-Our smallholding is owned by a Permaculture trust.
+The smallholding is owned by a charity, with the aim of educating people about low impact living, Permaculture, biodiversity and environmental conservation.
 It is 24 acres in total, including 6 acres of wildflower meadow, permanent pasture, allotments, woods and gardens, all farmed by hand using traditional tools such as the scythe.

-We live in a wooden caravan that we built ourselves, with help from the Trust.
+We live in a self-built wooden caravan.
 We are off grid - electricity comes from solar panels and a self-built Hugh Piggott 3f wind turbine, water comes from a spring on the land.

 We aim at self-reliance.
-We grow almost all the vegetables we eat, a good proportion of the fruit, all of the meat and a proportion of the dairy products.
+We grow a lot of the vegetables we eat, a good proportion of the fruit, all of the meat and a proportion of the dairy products.
 We have a small flock of Shetland sheep for wool and meat, a micro herd of Shetland Cattle for milk and meat and about a dozen Warre beehives for honey.
-The majority of the produce from our livestock is for our own use.
+The majority of the produce from our livestock is for our own use. -

 Types of help and learning opportunities